Keio University

 Keio University (慶應義塾大学, Keiō Gijuku Daigaku), abbreviated as Keio (慶應) or Keidai (慶大), is a private research university located in Minato, Tokyo, Japan.
 It was originally established as a school for Western studies in 1858 in Edo.
 It was granted university status in 1920, becoming one of the first private universities in the country.

 Keio University is also one of the member universities of RU11 and APRU, and it is one of two Japanese universities (alongside the University of Tokyo) to be a member of the World Economic Forum's Global University Leaders Forum.

 Overview

 The founder of Keio Fukuzawa Yukichi's statue on Hiyoshi campus.

 Keio traces its history to 1858 when Fukuzawa Yukichi started to teach Dutch while he was a guest of the Okudaira family.
 In 1868 he changed the name of the school to Keio Gijuku and devoted his time to education.
 While Keio's initial identity was that of a private school of Western studies, it expanded and established its first university faculty in 1890.

 Keio has approximately 30 Research Centres located on its five main campuses and at other facilities for advanced research in Japan.
 Keio University Research Institute at SFC (KRIS) has joined the MIT and the French INRIA in hosting the international W3C.

-As of June 2022, Keio University holds the largest endowment fund among all Japanese universities, with ¥78 billion.
-This is followed by Waseda University at ¥29 billion, Kyoto University at ¥20 billion and the University of Tokyo at ¥15 billion.